 You will first provide the AAMC with your name, birth date, sex, and any ID numbers that may appear on transcripts you’ll be including in your application.
 This is an easy, straightforward section.

-You need to provide information on the schools you’ve attended, including high school and all the postsecondary schools where you were registered for at least one course, even if you didn’t receive credits or you withdrew, as well as any academic or conduct violation you might have incurred at these schools.
+You need to provide information on the schools you’ve attended, including high school and all postsecondary schools where you were registered for at least one course, even if you didn’t receive credits or withdrew, as well as any academic or conduct violations you might have incurred at these schools.

 How do you send transcripts to AMCAS?
 Most schools will need to send paper versions through the mail.
 AMCAS only accepts PDF eTranscripts from approved senders.
-Just remember, official transcripts must come directly from the schools; you cannot submit for them.
+Just remember, official transcripts must come directly from the schools.
+You cannot submit them yourself.

 Section Three: Biographic Information

-The third section of the AMCAS allows you to enter the rest of your basic information such as contact info, alternate contacts, citizenship, ethnicity, languages, family, financial status, and criminal record (if applicable).
+The third section of the AMCAS allows you to enter the rest of your basic information, such as contact information, alternate contacts, citizenship, ethnicity, languages, family, financial status, and criminal record (if applicable).

 Remember when we said you should get a personal copy of your official transcripts?
 This is why.
 You need to list all the coursework you’ve ever taken at a postsecondary school in chronological order.
 You also need to include grades received and course descriptions.
 Although you will provide a GPA from your schools, the AAMC actually calculates its own AMCAS GPA.
 The BCPM GPA is comprised of Biology, Chemistry, Physics, and Mathematics courses.
 The remaining coursework will be calculated in the AO (All Other) GPA.